 \subsection{Continuous-time Models}

 Gu et al. \cite{gu2022efficiently} introduced the S4 model as an alternative to CNNs and Transformers for capturing long-range dependencies through LTI systems.
 This was followed by the S4D model \cite{gu_nips2022}, designed for easier understanding and implementation, offering similar performance to S4.
 The S5 model \cite{smith2023simplified} improved efficiency by avoiding frequency domain computations and utilizing time-domain parallel scans.
-However, these models have not been thoroughly evaluated on complex, high-dimensional visual data with significant temporal resolution and we are the first ones to do it.
+However, these models have not been thoroughly evaluated on complex, high-dimensional visual data with significant temporal resolution.

-In our study, we empirically show that S4, S4D and S5 models achieve state-of-the-art results when combined with attention mechanisms on complex data.
+In our study, we empirically show that S4, S4D, and S5 models achieve results on par with state-of-the-art when combined with attention mechanisms on complex data.
 We also identify and address aliasing issues in these models, proposing two corrective strategies.
 Our work extends the range and robustness of continuous-time models for complex sequence modeling tasks such as object detection for event cameras.